chef-boneyard/client-rekey/README.md

 file, the private key will be generated locally and only the public key will travel over the wire.
 This requires a Chef 11 server.

+## Warning ##

+If you use chef-vault or any other code that uses your client's keys, you'll need to re-encrypt your data each time you rekey.

 ## Supported Platforms

 This is expected to work on all platforms that chef-client supports.